jfq3/MiGA-Docker/create-container/cluster-installation.md

 miga get_db -n Phyla_Lite
 ```

 Being so much larger, **TypeMat_Lite** takes approximately an hour to install.
-Thus, it is more conviniently installed by submitting a job.
+Thus, it is more conveniently installed by submitting a job.
 See the section **Submitting MiGA Jobs** for instructions.